politicalphysicist/politicalphysicist.github.io/content/Politics/energyMarket2.md

 However, what I find truly bizarre about these proposals is that Left-wing people are advocating for energy co-ops.
 In most sectors, a co-operative is owned by its employees or its customers.
-In rural parts of North America there do exist electricity supply co-operatives owned by customers, but this is not what people are talking about here.
+In rural parts of North America there do exist electricity supply consumer co-operatives, but this is not what people are talking about here.
 Instead, locals would become members of the co-operative by paying to finance new energy projects.
 Given how energy is regulated, it is impossible for them to then buy their power from the co-op, so